kevinlim17/simple-compiler-cpp/README.md

 ### Lexer

-You will first extend the lexer to handle the new line and the `PRINT` token.
+You will first extend the lexer to handle the `PRINT` token.

-- Modify `include/Lex/Token.h` to add a new token
+- Modify `include/Lex/Token.h` to add a new token.
-- Modify `lib/Lex/Lexer.cpp` to handle the new line and the `PRINT` token.
+- Modify `lib/Lex/Lexer.cpp` to handle the `PRINT` token.

 You may change any other files if you need.

 ### Parser

-You will extend the parser to handle multiple statements with the support for the printing statement.
+You will extend the parser to handle compound and printing statements.

+- Modify `include/Parse/AST.h` to declare new AST nodes for compound and printing statmenets.
-- Modify `include/Lex/Parser.h` to declare new functions to handle multiple statements.
+- Modify `include/Parse/Parser.h` to declare new functions to handle compound and printing statements.
 - Modify `lib/Parse/Parser.cpp' to implement the new functions.

 ### CodeGen

+You will extend the code generator to handle compound and printing statements.

+- Modify `include/CodeGen/CodeGenFunction.h` to declare new functions to emit code for compound and printing statements.
+- Modify `include/CodeGen/CodeGenFunction.cpp` to implement the new functions.